University of the East: Manila campus

 The UE Manila Campus (main campus) consists of twelve buildings, located on the heart of University Belt area, Sampaloc, Manila.
 The campus faces Claro M. Recto Avenue, near Mendiola Street and Legarda station.
 All of the campuses are fully integrated with the Smart ID System.
-One of the beautification project of the university is the construction of the Tan Yan Kee Garden.
+One of the beautification projects of the university is the construction of the Tan Yan Kee Garden.

 In 2013, An Annex was up diagonally across UE's Manila Campus along Recto Avenue, Dr. Lucio C. Tan Building, home of UE College of Dentistry.

 The building has six floors and a mezzanine and features various facilities and equipment—including a variety of dental laboratory facilities, four specialty clinics, 253 dental chairs, a variety of simulator equipment and specialized machines, two auditoriums, four lecture rooms, a multipurpose hall and a parking area.
 The building was inaugurated on December 8, 2014.

-On April 2, 2016, a fire broke out in the second floor of the UE College of Arts and Science Building.
+On April 2, 2016, a fire broke out on the second floor of the UE College of Arts and Science Building.
 The Engineering Building and the University Chapel also caught fire, leaving the three buildings in ruins.
 The groundbreaking ceremony on May 22, 2017, for new Lualhati Building to be erected at the footprint of these buildings.

 The Lualhati Building stands 10 floors tall, and houses four Colleges: the UE College of Arts and Sciences - Manila, the UE College of Computer Studies and Systems, the UE College of Education, and the UE College of Engineering - Manila, as well as the new University Chapel.

 In line with the construction of this new building, the university is modernizing its Manila Campus with the aid of a new masterplan.
 The campus masterplan designed for the university aims to rationalize, modernize, and create a safer, more secure, and sustainable campus for the UE community.
 The redesign of the masterplan involves the introduction of outdoor relaxation and recreation areas, and better circulation networks.

 A ceremonial turnover of the Lualhati Building was held on September 30, 2021, as part of UE's 75th Foundation Anniversary.